1. HOUSING COSTS:

 STUDENT OBLIGATION: Student accepts the premises as being in good order and reasonably clean unless otherwise indicated in writing to Landlord within 48 hours of commencing occupancy.
 Student agrees to: (A) maintain property in a reasonably clean and safe condition with no alterations of any kind; (B) use reasonable care in consumption of utilities and services; (C) avoid unreasonable noise or other disruption of peaceful enjoyment of others; (D) be responsible for damages caused by him/her or guests which are beyond reasonable wear and tear; and (E) promptly notify Landlord in writing of maintenance concerns or needed repairs.

-LANDLORD OBLIGATION: Landlord agrees to: (A) maintain the property in compliance with all applicable state, county, and city laws and codes and the BYU-Idaho Uniform Physical Condition Standards as stated in the Approved Housing Guidebook; (B) provide furnishings and appliances in a safe, clean, and operable condition; (C) respond promptly to emergencies and maintenance requests; and (D) work with due diligence to correct any problems.
+LANDLORD OBLIGATION: Landlord agrees to: (A) maintain the property in compliance with all applicable state and city laws and codes and the BYU-Idaho Uniform Physical Condition Standards delineated in the Approved Housing Guidebook; (B) provide furnishings and appliances in a safe, clean, and operable condition; (C) respond promptly to emergencies and maintenance requests; and (D) work promptly and with due diligence to correct any problems.

 13. ABANDONED PROPERTY: Upon termination of this Contract, Student will immediately vacate the premises and remove all Student’s and Student’s guest’s property.
-Landlord and Student agree that if any personal or Student’s guest’s property is left on the premises or in any storage facility after Contract is terminated, Landlord may assess a maximum handling fee of $150 to dispose of the property.
+Landlord and Student agree that if any personal or Student’s guest’s property is left on the premises or in any storage facility after Contract is terminated, Landlord may assess a maximum handling fee of $100 to dispose of the property.
+Justification of an abandoned property fee must be made in the itemization provided to Student with the returned security deposit.
 Landlord will make reasonable efforts to contact Student concerning the property and permit Student to enter and remove the property.
 Landlord may dispose of the property by sale or otherwise after 30 days.
 Money received from disposing of the property may be applied to outstanding amounts due or offset against the cost of disposal or expense of handling the property.

 14. PROTECTION OF PERSONAL PROPERTY:

 Student waives all claims against Landlord for personal injury or loss of or damage to clothing, valuables, or other personal property, including money, unless such loss or damage is due to negligence of Landlord.
-It is recommended that Student carry his/her own renter’s insurance to cover potential personal-property losses.
-Landlord who disposes of personal property belonging to a current Student without permission of Student will reimburse Student for fair market value of item(s).
+It is recommended that Student carry his/her own renter’s insurance to cover potential personal property losses.
+Landlord who disposes of personal property belonging to a Student with a current or future housing contract without permission of Student will reimburse Student for fair market value of item(s).

 15. GUESTS: Overnight guests are discouraged but may stay with the explicit consent of the Landlord and roommates.
 Extended or excessive number of stays is not permitted.
 A guest fee may be charged.
 Guests must be the same gender as the other residents and must abide by the BYU-Idaho Honor Code and Apartment Living Standards.